William O'Hara: Bishop of Scranton

-The diocese had been separated from the Archdiocese of Philadelphia.
+The Vatican had separated the Diocese of Scranton from the territory of the Archdiocese of Philadelphia.
 It consisted of ten counties in Northeastern Pennsylvania.
 When O'Hara became bishop, the diocese had a Catholic population of 25,000 with 47 churches, 25 priests, and two parochial schools with four students.
 By the time of O'Hara's death 31 years later, there were 125,000 Catholics, 78 churches, 130 priests, and 40 parochial schools with 12,000 students.
-In 1888 he founded St. Thomas College for Young Men.
+In 1888, he founded St. Thomas College for Young Men in Scranton.
+It is today the University of Scranton.

-Early in his tenure, O'Hara attended the First Vatican Council in Rome(1869-1870), where he voted in favor of papal infallibility.
-He spent a decade in court after a priest sued the bishop for removing him from his position as pastor of the Church of the Annunciation Parish in Williamsport, but the Supreme Court of Pennsylvania ruled in O'Hara's favor in 1881.
-He ordained Francis Hodur, a Polish priest who would later break with the Catholic Church under O'Hara's successor and establish the Polish National Catholic Church.
+Early in his tenure, O'Hara attended the First Vatican Council in Rome (1869-1870), where he voted in favor of papal infallibility.He spent a decade in court after a priest sued the bishop for removing him from his position as pastor of the Church of the Annunciation Parish in Williamsport, Pennsylvania.
+The Supreme Court of Pennsylvania finally ruled in O'Hara's favor in 1881.
+He ordained Reverend Francis Hodur, a Polish priest who would later break with the Catholic Church under O'Hara's successor and establish the Polish National Catholic Church.

 O'Hara recognized the golden jubilee of his priestly ordination in 1892 and the silver jubilee of his episcopal consecration the following year.
-Given his advanced age, he requested a coadjutor bishop to assist and eventually succeed him, and he received Michael John Hoban in 1896.
+Given his advanced age, he requested that the Vatican appoint coadjutor bishop to assist and eventually succeed him.
+He received Bishop Michael John Hoban in 1896.

 William O'Hara died in Scranton on February 3, 1899, at age 82.
 At the time of his death, he was the oldest Catholic bishop in the United States.
-He was buried under the main altar of St. Peter's Cathedral before being exhumed and reinterred at Cathedral Cemetery in Scranton.
+He was buried under the main altar of St. Peter's Cathedral before being exhumed and re-interred at Cathedral Cemetery in Scranton.